Clustering Global GDP Trajectories

 Transitional Economies

-Consolidate institutional reforms, move up value chain, avoid middle-income trap
+Consolidate institutional reforms, move up the value chain, and avoid the middle-income trap through continued structural improvements.

 Stagnant Economies

-Establish peace/stability, invest in human development, basic governance improvements
+Establish peace and stability, invest in human development, and implement basic governance improvements to create conditions for growth.

 Key Macroeconomic Insights